Best AI Coding Assistants in 2026: Complete Comparison

 Claude Code: The Terminal Power Tool

-Claude Code occupies a unique niche as a CLI-first coding assistant powered by Claude Opus 4.6.
+Claude Code occupies a unique niche as a CLI-first coding assistant, now powered by Claude Opus 4.7 as of April 2026.
 At $20/month (via Claude Pro), it appeals to developers who live in the terminal and want an AI that can operate directly on their filesystem.

 Where it shines: Large refactors, debugging complex issues, writing tests, and any task that benefits from extended reasoning.
 The long context window means it can hold your entire codebase in its working memory.